microsoft/onnxruntime/docs/reference/ort-model-format.md

 - 'Runtime': Run basic optimizations directly and save certain other optimizations to be applied at runtime if possible.
 This is useful when using a compiling EP like NNAPI or CoreML that may run an unknown (at model conversion time) number of nodes.
 The saved optimizations can further optimize nodes not assigned to the compiling EP at runtime.
   See the documentation on [saved runtime optimizations](#saved-runtime-optimizations).

+See the documentation on [performance tuning mobile scenarios](../performance/mobile-performance-tuning.md) for more information.

 This replaces the [optimization level](#optimization-level) option from earlier ONNX Runtime versions.

 ##### Optimization level